The District Engineer administers, coordinates, and generally supervises the direct work forces engaged in highway and bridge maintenance:

 District 1 - Maintenance

-The Assistant District Engineer for Maintenance is responsible for the management and oversight of 5,299 paved lane miles lane miles of roadway including 350 centerline miles of Interstate and the District Bridge Section.
-In addition, District One serves the public by providing 12 full service rest area sites, which including the Welcome Centers in Lordsburg and Anthony, NM.
+The Assistant District Engineer for Maintenance is responsible for the management and oversight of 5,216 paved lane miles lane miles of roadway including 350 centerline miles of Interstate and the District Bridge Section.
+In addition, District One serves the public by providing 12 full service rest area sites, which includes the Welcome Center in Lordsburg, NM.

 District 1 - Engineering